IKEA Return Policy: All Your Questions Answered on One Page

 I’m guessing if the washed item lost color, or seems defective, they would be much more likely to take it back.

-This means you have nothing to lose when buying something that’s already assembled and marked down.
+This means you have nothing to lose when buying something on clearance that’s already been assembled and marked down.

 Take it home, try it out, and if you don’t like it, just return it to the IKEA warehouse for a full refund.